2.1 Statement of Compliance

 An item of property, plant and equipment and any significant part initially recognized is derecognized upon disposal or when no future economic benefits are expected from its use or disposal.
 Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the income statement when the asset is derecognized.

-2.4.3 Non-current assets held for sale
+2.5.2 Non-current assets held for sale

-Recognised Non-current assets (or disposal groups) are classified as held for sale if their carrying amounts will be recovered principally through a sale transaction rather than through continuing use.
+Recognized Non-current assets (or disposal groups) are classified as held for sale if their carrying amounts will be recovered principally through a sale transaction rather than through continuing use.

 Non-current assets classified as held for sale are presented separately from other assets in the balance sheet.
-The noncurrent assets after being classified as held for sale are not depreciated or amortized.
+The non-current assets after being classified as held for sale are not depreciated or amortized.

-Non-current assets (or disposal groups) that ceases to be classified as held for sale are measured at the lower of its carrying amount before the asset (or disposal group) was classified as held for sale adjusted for any depreciation, amortization or revaluations that would have been recognised had the asset (or disposal group) not been classified as held for sale and its recoverable amount at the date of subsequent decision not to sell.
+depreciation, amortization or revaluations that would have been recognized had the asset (or disposal group) not been classified as held for sale and its recoverable amount at the date of subsequent decision not to sell.
 Any adjustment to the carrying amount of the non-current asset that ceases to be classified as held for sale is charged to Statement of Profit or loss in the year in which there is a change in plan to sell the asset.

-2.4.4 Investment Properties
+2.5.3 Investment Properties

 Investment Properties is a property (land or a building- or a part of a building- or both) held (by the owner or by the lessee as a right-of-use asset) to earn rentals or for capital appreciation or both, rather than for: